Ovid. Metamorphoses. Brookes More. Boston. Cornhill

 upbraided him his hapless loss of sight.

-And shaking his white temples, hoar with age.
+shaking his white temples, hoar with age.

-Tiresias of Pentheus prophesied,
+of Pentheus

 “Oh glad the day to thee, if, light denied,